The North American British Music Studies Association

 Committee

-The committee for these awards shall consist of no fewer than three NABMSA members in good standing, one of whom acts as the chair.
+The committee for these awards shall consist of no fewer than three NABMSA members in good standing, one of whom acts as the Chair.
 The President and Treasurer of NABMSA will also serve on this committee in ex-officio capacities.
 The Treasurer and the Chair will be responsible for keeping a rolling tally of monies available and disbursed as well as a list of recipients.